Back to Holidays

 The tradition of Thanksgiving started with the Pilgrims who settled at Plymouth, Massachusetts.
 They first held a celebration of their harvest in 1621.
 The feast was organized by Governor William Bradford who also invited the local Wampanoag Indians to join in the meal.
 The first time they called the feast "Thanksgiving" was in 1623, after rain had ended a long drought.

 The first national Thanksgiving Day was proclaimed by President George Washington in 1789.
 However, it did not become a regular holiday in the United States until 1863 when Abraham Lincoln declared that the last Thursday in November should be celebrated as Thanksgiving.
 Since then it has been celebrated every year in the United States.
-The day was made an official federal holiday and moved to the fourth Thursday of November in 1941 by President Theodore Roosevelt.
+The day was made an official federal holiday and moved to the fourth Thursday of November in 1941 by President Franklin Roosevelt.

 Fun Facts About Thanksgiving